 they begin to see the life that they want being built.

 And that's the best bit about this job.

 To become an occupational therapist you need to complete one of the following:

-- Bachelor of Health Science in Occupational Therapy (AUT)
+- Bachelor of Health Science (Occupational Therapy) at Auckand University of Technology (AUT)

-- AUT University website - information about the Bachelor of Health Science (Occupational Therapy)
+- Auckand University of Technology (AUT) website - Bachelor of Health Science (Occupational Therapy)

-- Otago Polytechnic website - information about the Bachelor of Occupational Therapy
+- Otago Polytechnic website - Bachelor of Occupational Therapy

-- Waikato Institute of Technology (Wintec) website - information about the Bachelor of Occupational Therapy
+- Waikato Institute of Technology (Wintec) website - Bachelor of Occupational Therapy

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-NCEA Level 3 is required to enter further training.
+NCEA Level 3 is required to enter tertiary training.
 Useful subjects include biology, chemistry, health and physical education.